debitoor/fetcher/README.md

 ### Options

-You can provide second optinal argument options.
+You can provide second optinal argument.
 Valid options:

-* `FetchError` - an alternative to the default fetch error thrown.
+* `FetchError` - an alternative to the default fetch error thrown in case of error on request or `status > 300`.
 * `headers` - an object of headers.